SCODEMeetup/linden/README.md

 challenging, particularly for parents with young children, seniors and travelers with disabilities.
 There are also many first-mile/last-mile (FMLM) challenges in the district.

-:point_down: _This arrow means you can expand the window!
+:point_down: _These arrows allow window expansion!
 Click on them for more information._
 <details><summary>Prenatal Trip Assistance</summary>
 <hr>